Go to: OVERVIEW

 Source:

-Jefferson County Planning Commission for existing and projected average household size factor and for existing student generation factor.
+Jefferson County Planning Commission for existing and projected average

 Urban Analytics, Inc., for projected student generation factor.